markkolich/kolich-httpclient4-closure/README.md

 # kolich-httpclient4-closure

-A convenient Java wrapper around the Apache Commons HttpClient 4.x libraries.
+A convenient Java wrapper around the synchronous *and* asynchronous Apache Commons HttpClient 4.x libraries.

 This library supports two mechanisms for making HTTP requests: